 Ryerson Public School (Burlington)

-A process to rename this school will begin in September 2021 and will be completed by late November 2021.
-Ryerson Public School was named after Egerton Ryerson for his contributions to the Ontario education system, however, Ryerson was also instrumental to the design of Canada’s residential school system.
+The school was originally named Ryerson Public School after Egerton Ryerson for his contributions to the Ontario education system, however, Ryerson was also instrumental to the design of Canada’s residential school system.
 In 2015, the Truth and Reconciliation Commission of Canada concluded this assimilation amounted to the genocide of Indigenous people.
-For more information, please view the June 17, 2021 HDSB news release.

 Sam Sherratt Public School (Milton)